DavidLacroix/french-indian-marriage-india/README.md

   * **or** affidavit mentioning the filiation (avoid that unless last resort)

 ## Overall procedure
-* Initiate the marriage on the Indian government side.
-They will publish the bans, that is publicly announce your will to get married.
+* Declare your will to get married in the Indian government office.
-* Contact the consulate you depend on with a proof that the marriage has been initiated by the indian government.
+* Declare your will to get married in the Consulate with proof that it was already initiated in the Indian office
-* The consulate will publish the bans as per their own legislation.
-They will deliver you a non objection certificate once the bans period is over.
-* Once the bans period in the Indian office is completed, your are eligible to register your marriage in the Indian office.
+* Once both clearance period (bans) are completed, get married in the Indian office
-* Once in possession of the indian marriage certificate, forward it to your consulate for the marriage to be transcripted.
-It will then be valid in the foreign administration.
+* Send your marriage certificate to the Consulate for the marriage to be effective in the other administration

+Indian bans period: roughly ***1 month**
+French bans period: **7 days** to **1 month**

 ## Local registrar office - notice of intended marriage
 The place you will start the procedure is the local registrar office (sub registrar office).
 The local registrar office will accept procedures only if you live within its vicinity.
-You can choose whichever depending on what address proof you have.
-You can search online for the closest subregistrar and confirm with them if your address is under their jurisdiction.
+Choose whichever depending on what address proof you have.
+Search online for the closest subregistrar and confirm with them if your address is under their jurisdiction.
 The sub registrar office will help you to declare your intention of getting married.
 The document you will have to submit:

 ** Ultimately the following might change from office to office, state to state. the registrar office will guide you and provide you the necessary forms.**